Sharing Infrastructure between Projects and Environments

 If you need help migrating your database into the platform, please reach out in our community slack.

 Alternatively, check out "Upgrading PostgreSQL Versions with Minimal Downtime".
-This approach works for migration across clouds as well as upgrading Postgres with minimal interuptions.
+This approach works for migration across clouds as well as upgrading Postgres with minimal interruptions.

 We also have a runbook on restoring snapshots across AWS RDS instances.